Itangalo/Bot-Playtesting-Toolkit/docs/10-required-functions.md

-# Functions a module must include
+# Main functions called when running a module

 Modules, containing any specific code to run for a game, are added to the object `modules`, for example `modules.myModule = {}`.

 The Bot Playtesting Toolkit expects some functions in a module.
-These functions should be added to the individual module objects, for example `modules.myModule.buildInitialData = function() {...}`.
+Additionally, some particular functions are called if they exist and are otherwise skipped.
+These functions are added to the individual module objects, for example `modules.myModule.buildInitialData = function() {...}`.

 ## buildInitialData()

-This function is responsible for two things.
+This function is optional.
+It is responsible for two things.

 **The first is populating the `BPTstatic` object with appropriate data.** This is a good place to put values that are used in different parts of the code, such as the number of victory points that ends the game, default values for various things, or other data you might want to store in globally accessible variables.
 Note that all the data stored here should be non-changing, and _not_ change between games or within games.